 After World War I this system underwent a general crisis since bequests and endowments had completely lost their value due to inflation.
 At the same time, the number of charity cases increased so that welfare became a central matter of community life during the Weimar Republic years.
-In order to work more effectively, it was decided in 1924 to combine the two previously separate governing entities, the poverty commission [Armenkommission] and the welfare commission [Wohlfahrtskommission], into one central commission.
-Due to increasing economic hardship, especially after 1929, it administered about a third of the community budget.
-While it was proud to have run Hamburg’s institutions according to the standards of modern social welfare for years, the community now felt the need to resort to earlier models of charity, for example by founding a Winter Relief Organization [Winterhilfswerk] which distributed in-kind donations such as coats or shoes to the poor.
+In order to work more effectively, it was decided in 1924 to combine the two previously separate governing entities, the poverty commission Armenkommission and the welfare commission Wohlfahrtskommission, into one central commission.
+Due to increasing economic hardship, especially after 1929, it administered about a third of the congregation budget.
+While it was proud to have run Hamburg’s institutions according to the standards of modern social welfare for years, the congregation now felt the need to resort to earlier models of charity, for example by founding a Winter Relief Organization Winterhilfswerk which distributed in-kind donations such as coats or shoes to the poor.

 After 1933 the persecution measures carried out by the National Socialist state led to a dramatic worsening of the situation as an increasing number of destitute people had to be supported by continuously shrinking means.
 At the same time it contributed to the centralization of Jewish welfare since institutions in Hamburg increasingly had to cooperate more closely with national institutions in Berlin.
 Overall their policy was to keep filing claims for government support while the opportunity still existed and simultaneously expand the aid offered by Jewish self-help organizations, especially for specifically Jewish matters—such as professional re-training and emigration.
 Being a large and still wealthy community, Hamburg became the destination of an ever-growing number of impoverished families from small congregations in Schleswig-Holstein in the 1930s.
 After 1938 all of the community’s welfare institutions were dissolved and plundered with the exception of the Israelite hospital, which was put under Gestapo supervision and remained responsible for the care of so-called “mixed-blood families” [Mischlingsfamilien] even after the end of the deportations.

-After the war it was members of these families who founded the first Jewish aid organization in Hamburg, the Notgemeinschaft der durch die Nürnberger Gesetze Betroffenen [Aid Association for those Affected by the Nuremberg Laws] in May 1945.
+After the war it was members of these families who founded the first Jewish aid organization in Hamburg, the Relief Organization for those Affected by the Nuremberg Laws Notgemeinschaft der durch die Nürnberger Gesetze Betroffenen in May 1945.
 Initially it organized spontaneous aid for the small number of survivors by providing them with food or fuel for fires; in later years it mainly took on the legal representation of their claims for compensation.
 During the early years of the postwar period, further support was received mainly from Jewish organizations abroad, namely the American Jewish Distribution Committee and the British Jewish Committee for Relief Abroad.
-From the moment of its reestablishment in the fall of 1945, Hamburg’s Jewish congregation was a member of the Zentralwohlfahrtsstelle der Juden in Deutschland [Central Welfare Office for Jews in Germany], which supplied the congregation’s welfare budget in the first years after its founding.
+From the moment of its reestablishment in the fall of 1945, Hamburg’s Jewish congregation was a member of the Central Welfare Office for Jews in Germany Zentralwohlfahrtsstelle der Juden in Deutschland, which supplied the congregation’s welfare budget in the first years after its founding.
 Its all-female social workers mainly cared for poor, elderly community members impoverished and traumatized by persecution and hardship, for whom the hospital was rebuilt, and in 1958 a nursing home was established for them which remained open until the 1990s.
 Caring for children and teenagers was also considered particularly important.
 Summer camps were organized and in the 1960s a day care center was opened, but it was closed in 1979.
 The wave of immigration setting in after 1990 posed new challenges to the communities’ social institutions, yet it also created new opportunities: in the years after 2000 a day care center and later a Jewish school were (re-)established, financed partly by the government and partly by Jewish organizations and foundations in the United States such as the Women’s International Zionist Organization, Chabad or the Lauder Foundation, all of which are also active in social causes in Hamburg.